Continuous Integration

 Benefits

-- The code is continuously integrated so any regression or new bugs are visible, as well as progress, and the code is always in a known state
+- The code is continuously integrated and tested so any regression or new bugs are visible immediately

-- Problems are detected almost as quickly as they occur
+- Problems are detected almost as quickly as they occur, allowing developers to learn and correct almost immediately

 - The team becomes accustomed to having a working system and becomes intolerant of “Broken Windows” (see Software Entropy in The Pragmatic Programmer (Thomas & Hunt, 2020))